 - Only 20% of people on the Diamond Princess cruise (which was a closed natural environment that allows for accurate measures) contracted the virus and fully recovered.
 The fatality rate was a comparatively low 0.85%.

 - Japan and South Korea are examples of governments making smart decisions that resulted in low infection and death rates (something I hope the majority of other nations will study and follow).

 Let’s stop for a second and digest these numbers.

 If we were to react rationally from a fact-based perspective then we should “fear” the seasonal flu as much as we do the corona virus.
 But obviously we don’t.

-The facts make it obvious that the corona virus, like the seasonal flu are “nasty bugs” and all precautions and all forms of disease management treatments especially for anyone with pre-existing conditions, chronic diseases (which is mostly people over 70) are absolutely important and warranted.
+The facts make it obvious that the corona virus, like the seasonal flu are “nasty bugs” and all precautions and all forms of disease management treatments especially for anyone with pre-existing conditions, chronic diseases (which is mostly people over 75) are absolutely needed, important and warranted.

-Caring for elders, our families and communities demand being conscious and taking preventive measure.
+And caring for elders, our families and communities demand being conscious and taking preventive measure (see below).
 No question about that.

 The Art and Science of Self-Healing Perspective

-As you may know Lifestyle Prescriptions® Health Coaching is based on the Art and Science of Self-Healing helping health professionals to address the root-causes of symptoms and use lifestyle medicine based protocols to improve health and quality of life.
+As you may know Lifestyle Prescriptions® Health Coaching is based on Lifestyle Medicine and the Art and Science of Self-Healing helping health professionals to address the root-causes of symptoms and use lifestyle medicine based protocols to improve health and quality of life.